 - Catania private walking tour and arancini tasting

-Continue reading to discover all the must sees and dos in Catania.
+Continue reading to discover all the must-see and must-do in Catania that have to be included in your Sicily itinerary.
 Make sure to also check out my post “A Great Guide To The Things To Do In Catania, Italy.”

 Unmissable sights in Catania